JeffCohen/rails-first-principles/models2.md

 pattern in computer science called an _object-relational mapper_ (ORM): it connects an object-oriented programming language (like Ruby) to a relational database system (like SQLite3, Micosoft SQLServer, MySQL, Postgresql, Oracle, DB2, and more).

-* "Models" are simply Ruby classes that represent real-world things.
+* _Models_ are simply Ruby classes that represent real-world things.
 * In Rails, model files are expected to be in the `/app/models` folder.
 * Database-backed models must derive from ApplicationRecord:  `class Flight < ApplicationRecord`.
 * Model objects (instances) map to specific rows in the table, and object attributes map to specific column (cell) values.